ibm-cloud-docs/dns-svcs/glb.md

 * The origin address must be specified by using an IP address and not the hostname.
 * One global load balancer, three health checks, and three origin pools per {{site.data.keyword.dns_short}} instance are allowed.
 * The origin pools can use no more than two subnets for health monitoring per {{site.data.keyword.dns_short}} instance.
-* Currently, the only health check method that is supported is `GET`.
 * To delete the last DNS zone from the UI, you must first remove all load balancers, origin pools, and health checks.
 To delete the last DNS zone without removing all origin pools and health checks, use the API or CLI.

 ## Use cases and workflows